bene-labs/OneButtonGameJam_2022/doc/CodeDoc/RotationPoint.md

 export var fast_speed_bonus = 2
 ```

-Move speed is multiplied by this while attached to a slowing Anchor.
-This will be added to your while attached to a fast Anchor.
+This is added to your move speed while attached to fast Anchor.

+# Internal Usage

 ### default\_values

 ```gdscript
 var default_values
 ```

+used to restore default

 ## Method Descriptions